-Pupil Premium Planned Expenditure Desired Outcomes Action Evidence Source and rational Expenditure Baseline Data Mid-year evaluation End of year evaluation A Some Pupil Premium children despite being able to read at an age appropriate level have a limited understanding of what the words mean within age- related texts.
+Pupil Premium Planned Expenditure Desired Outcomes Action Evidence Source and rational Expenditure Baseline Data Review A Some Pupil Premium children despite being able to read at an age appropriate level have a limited understanding of what the words mean within age- related texts.
 This limits their ability to understand and communicate (comprehensi on) and access other areas of the curriculum.
 To embed a rigorous approach to the teaching of reading and vocabulary, developing learners' confidence and enjoyment in reading.
 Thus enabling children to gain a greater knowledge of curriculum vocabulary and access to all subjects.
 To ensure the explicit teaching of vocabulary (Tier 1-3) across the curriculum.
 Timetabled TA/HLTA support to either work with children or free up teacher to support pupils' The EEF guidance report: Improving Literacy in Key Stage 2, in which it identified 7 evidence- based recommendations to support pupils' literacy.
 Within this document it identified the importance of developing pupils' language capability to support their reading and writing and there is extensive evidence to back this up.
 This recommendation is also identified in the equivalent KS1 document.
 EEF evidence of +4 months on progress due to small group tuition and +5 months for Collaborative learning Reading Comprehension SLA to Durham Learning Resources Power of Reading annual licence Twinkl - Electronic resource HLTA/TA time for small group work or to release teacher Teacher and Support Staff Professional development.
 SPAG.com Initial assessment using schools Key Stage vocabulary expectations document.
-Work produced in books and reading assessments (NFER)
+Work produced in books and reading assessments (NFER) Due to the ongoing Covid pandemic the Spring term meeting (2020) could not go ahead.
+It was agreed that the targets should be adapted slightly for the academic year 20-21 to reflect need of pupils on return of all pupils to school in September.
+We will review the new 20-21 targets before the end of the financial year 20-21 as per the government guidance: 'Instead, schools may wish to monitor and report on the grant's impact at the end of the current financial year, bearing in mind their duty to update this information at least annually, covering the whole period since September 2019.'

-vocabulary and therefore their comprehension of different texts. strategies +5 months).
-B On average pupils in receipt of Pupil Premium are 'Working Towards' or working 'Below' the Expected Standard in writing.
+vocabulary and therefore their comprehension of different texts. strategies +5 months). В On average pupils in receipt of Pupil Premium are 'Working Towards' or working 'Below' the Expected Standard in writing.
 To embed the teaching of writing around high quality texts (Power of Reading).
 To provide opportunities to access high quality CPD to support the teaching of writing within school.
 Timetabled TA/HLTA support to either work with children or free up the class teacher to provide feedback and guidance to children.
 The EEF guidance report: Improving Literacy in Key Stage 2, in which it identified 7 evidence- based recommendations to support pupils' literacy.
 One of the 7 areas identifies the importance of teaching writing composition strategies through modelling and supported practice.
-SLA to Durham Learning Resources (costed within barrier A) Power of Reading annual licence (costed within barrier A) Twinkl - Electronic resource(costed within barrier A) HLTA/TA time: Teacher and Support Staff Professional development In school tracking including work scrutinies С Early reading is barrier for some Pupil Premium children with CPD for staff linked to the introduction of an approved scheme for the The EEF toolkit states: Phonics approaches have been consistently found to be effective Sounds-Write training and resourcing In school tracking
+SLA to Durham Learning Resources (costed within barrier A) Power of Reading annual licence (costed within barrier A) Twinkl - Electronic resource(costed within barrier A) HLTA/TA time: Teacher and Support Staff Professional development In school tracking including work scrutinies As above С Early reading CPD for staff The EEF toolkit Sounds-Write In school As above is barrier for linked to the states: Phonics training and tracking some Pupil introduction of approaches have resourcing Premium children with an approved scheme for the been consistently found to be effective children with scheme for the Tound to be effective